RobbaNNN-7/Moon_Phase_Detection/README.md

 ## Contributing

-Contributions are welcome.
+Contributions are welcome!
 Please feel free to submit a Pull Request.